Caglaar/library_app/README.md

 A Django-based REST API for library management, using Python and PostgreSQL.
 Ideal for integrating or developing a library system with a scalable backend.

 # Why I need to this project?
-If you develop the library project and you need a REST API.
+- If you develop the library project and you need a REST API.
 And you don't want to spend your time on the Back-end.
 This project is for you because it's easy to understand and useful.
+- If your library application involves managing various models such as book checkouts, user information, and reviews, a REST API is an ideal solution for these functionalities.
+REST APIs effectively handle such data management, enhancing the scalability and flexibility of your application.

 # What kind of end-points does this project contain?
 1. **Contains user list and detail end-point.**